mefrem/mefrem.github.io/_posts/2020-04-18-alexey-guzey.md

 toc: True
 # category: interview
 ---
 Alexey Guzey describes himself as an independent researcher with a background in economics, mathematics, and cognitive science.
-He’s currently most occupied with biology, but has thought a lot about improving science and science philanthropy and more at his [website](https://guzey.com/).
+He’s currently most occupied with biology, but has thought a lot about improving science, science philanthropy, and more at his [website](https://guzey.com/).

 In March 2020 I interviewed Alexey.
 He’s not only the basis and subject of our discussion, but the very reason I have a blog.
 His post [“Why You Should Start a Blog Right Now”](https://guzey.com/personal/why-have-a-blog/) landed with me in a way that other exhortations to write hadn’t.
 We discuss writing, as well as current projects, video game addictions, productivity, relationships, and more.